Kezia Snipe | Hydroviv Research Analyst

 Lead In Kansas City Drinking Water

-Lead enters Kansas City's tap water through older lead service pipes and lead-containing plumbing.
-When corrosion control measures put in place by the municipality fail (like what recently happened in Flint, Michigan), lead leaches into the drinking water and can reach dangerous levels.
+Lead enters Kansas City tap water through older lead service pipes and lead-containing plumbing.
+When corrosion control measures put in place by the municipality fail (like what recently happened in Flint, Michigan), lead leaches into drinking water and can reach dangerous levels.
 Currently, 10% of samples analyzed for lead in KC's water are over 3 parts per billion.
-Though Kansas City's water quality is in compliance with federal regulations, EPA and CDC both acknowledge that there is no safe level of lead, and federal regulations do not take into account levels measured at an individual tap.
+Though Kansas City's water quality is in compliance with federal regulations, EPA, CDC and the American Academy of Pediatrics all acknowledge that there is no safe level of lead, and federal regulations do not take into account levels measured at an individual tap.
 Homes built before 1986 are particularly susceptible to high lead levels.
-The American Academy of Pediatrics recommends that any taps used to serve children have lead levels no higher than 1 part per billion.

 Extremely High Levels Of Chromium 6 In Kansas City Drinking Water

-Chromium 6 (also known as hexavalent chromium) is a highly toxic metal that is not regulated by the EPA.
-In recent years, Kansas City's tap water has averaged a staggering 2500 parts per trillion for chromium 6, For the sake of perspective, these levels are 125 times HIGHER than the concentration determined to have negligible impact on cancer risk.
+Chromium 6 (also known as hexavalent chromium) is a highly toxic metal and known human carcinogen, that is not regulated by the EPA.
+In recent years, the chormium 6 levels in Kansas City tap water averaged 2530 parts per trillion.
+For the sake of perspective, these levels are 125 times HIGHER than the concentration determined to have negligible impact on cancer risk.
+If you live in Kansas City, we highly recommend purchasing a filter that is rated to remove chromium 6, even if it's not one we sell.

 Still Have Questions About Kansas City Drinking Water?